chaos-polymtl/lethe/doc/source/parameters/cfd/velocity_source.rst

 Velocity Source
 ===============

-This subsection allows you to define velocity-dependant source terms.
+This subsection allows you to define velocity-dependent source terms.
 Two families of velocity source terms are supported.
 They enable the simulation of  problems in a Lagrangian reference frame for which the Coriolis and centrifugal forces must be added or of problems including porous media.

 Rotating Frame